Key highlights

 Once you’ve added the tags, click Publish or Update to save your changes.

-Best practices for using WordPress categories and tags
+What are the best practices for using WordPress categories and tags?

 Effectively managing categories and tags is crucial for maintaining a well-organized, user-friendly WordPress site.
 Following these best practices will ensure your content is easy to navigate and optimized for search engines.